justlab/Mexico_temperature/README.rst

 License
 ============================================================

-This program is copyright 2018, 2019 Kodi B. Arfer and Iván Gutiérrez-Avila.
+This program is copyright 2018, 2019 Kodi B. Arfer, Iván Gutiérrez-Avila, and Johnathan Rush.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.